Confirmat-Robotics/bigbot_ros/README.md

 ### What are pre-requisites? ###
 * Linux based machine
 * ROS2 installed
+* espeak installed (if you have a speaker, preferably an external usb-speaker you can mount on the robot)

 The software is tested on Ubuntu 20.04 with ROS2 Galactic, but should work with Humble too.